mikejarema/facebook-friend-rank/README.md

 This returns a hash of FB used IDs to a unitless score.
 Use the score value to sort your friend lists, higher score means a "better" friend.

+Currently the access token requires the read-stream permission.

-The returned hash may not contain entries for all friends, assume a zero value for these friends (worst).
+The returned hash may not contain entries for all friends, assume a zero value for these friends (they're the "worst").

 ## How To Deploy To Heroku